-An asset is classified as current under one of the following criteria, and all other assets are classified as non-current.
+The Group classified the asset as current under one of following criteria, and all other assets are classified as non-current.

-- (i) It is expected to be settled in the normal operating cycle, or intended to be sold or consumed; - (ii) It is held primarily for the purpose of trading; - (iii) It is expected to be realized within twelve months after the reporting period; or - (iv) The asset is cash or a cash equivalent unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+- (i) It expects to realize the asset, or intends to sell or consume it, in its normal operating cycle; - (ii) It holds the asset primarily for the purpose of trading; - (iii) It expects to realize the asset within twelve months after the reporting period; or

+(iv) The asset is cash or a cash equivalent (as defined in IAS 7) unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.

-A liability is classified as current under one of the following criteria, and all other liabilities are classified as non-current.
+The Group classifies the liability as current under one of following criteria, and all other liabilities are classified as non-current.